 Since there are many disorders and conditions which may be causing a persistent nightmare problem, it’s important to make a full assessment when trying to come up with a treatment plan.

 Uninformed doctors and physicians will most likely prescribe medications when there may be better alternatives, such as imagery rehearsal therapy and lucid dreaming therapy.
-For this reason, I suggest getting in touch with a sleep specialist or a sleep coach who will be able to guide you through the process of diagnosing your issue and setting up the best treatment plan possible.
+For this reason, I suggest getting in touch with a sleep consultant who will be able to guide you through the process of diagnosing your issue and setting up the best treatment plan possible.

 Are you taking drugs?
 Some drugs may cause nightmares so it’s important to go over the list of side effects of every drug you’re taking to make sure it’s not the cause of your bad dreams.

 Is the frightening aspect of the dream an episodic memory?
 Something you experienced in the past?

 Do you have any sleep disorders, such as sleepwalking, narcolepsy, night terror or REM sleep behavior disorder (RBD)?
 If unsure, tests, such as video polysomnography (PSG) and Multiple Sleep Latency Tests, should be conducted to rule out any sleep disorders.

 It’s important to answer these questions because as you saw above, every nightmare type is treated differently.